Colbydude/larabook/readme.md

 **Lesson 20:** Import Faker to be easily able to generate dummy data.
 Also handled trying to log in to an account that doesn't exist (did I miss this earlier?).

+**Lesson 21:** We add a simple user index to browse through all the registered users.

 ## Laravel PHP Framework

 [![Build Status](https://travis-ci.org/laravel/framework.svg)](https://travis-ci.org/laravel/framework)